Carcass examinations in the Atlantic Unusual Mortality Event

 An Unusual Mortality Event (UME) caused by starvation due to lack of forage in the Indian River Lagoon (IRL) started in December 2020 and is ongoing on the Atlantic coast.
 The IRL provides vital habitat for manatees in all seasons and is central in manatee migration on this coast.
 Consequently, the effects of malnutrition have been documented in manatees all along the Atlantic coast.
-Mortality has been high during last winter (2020-2021) and this winter because colder temperatures add extra health stressors to manatees that are already compromised by chronic malnutrition.
+Mortality has been high during the past two winters because colder temperatures add extra health stressors to manatees that are already compromised by chronic malnutrition.
 The negative health impacts of malnutrition are long-lasting and have been documented in Atlantic coast carcasses during the warmer months as well.

 Necropsy findings of chronic starvation in manatee UME carcasses